Get News & Updates Directly To Your Inbox

-Do I Need Physical Therapy?If you’ve experienced a non-urgent injury, you’ll want to see your regular doctor or primary care physician (PCP) first.
-Your doctor can evaluate you to determine the best course for treatment.
-Depending on the extent of your injury, you may need surgery or you may be able to treat your injury at home.
+If you’re injury is non-urgent, see your regular doctor or primary care physician (PCP) first.
+Your doctor can determine the best course for treatment.
+Depending on your injury, you may need surgery or be able to treat your injury at home.

-My Doctor Prescribed Physical Therapy.
-Now What?If your doctor has referred you to a physical therapist, your next step is to schedule a visit with them for an evaluation.
-This may take place in a doctor’s office or in your own home.
-During your first visit, your physical therapist will examine you and develop a plan of care that is specific to your body and needs.
-Their treatments will help you to reduce pain, restore or improve function, increase your mobility and help prevent disability.
+If your doctor has referred you to a physical therapist, your next step is a visit for an evaluation.
+This may take place in a doctor’s office or in your home.
+During the first visit, your physical therapist will examine you and develop a care plan tailored to your body and needs.
+Treatments will reduce pain, restore or improve function, improve mobility and help prevent disability.

-After you complete your therapy sessions, your physical therapist will give you additional instructions for integrating what you’ve learned into your regular life.
-This may be stretches and exercises to do every day or rules for easing back in to regular activity.
+After you complete your therapy sessions, your physical therapist will give you additional instructions for using what you’ve learned in your regular life.
+This may include stretches and exercises to do every day, or rules for easing back in to regular activity.

 For more information, visit the American Physical Therapy Association.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association